 - Not straining during bowel movements

-- Not taking aspirin, ibuprofen, naproxen, or other similar medication for 2 weeks post surgery, as they may cause problems with blood clots
+- Not taking aspirin, ibuprofen, naproxen, or other similar medication for 2 weeks post surgery, as they may restrict the body’s ability to clot blood

 Upon discharge, community-based or transitional care may be indicated, depending on the patient’s health status and presence of family or other caregivers.
 Home visits by the nurse involve assessment of: